-The north pool and spa will be closed for maintenance from November 21th through December 10th.
+The north pool, spa, and restrooms closed for maintenance from November 22th through December 10th.
 There will be no access to the facilities, including the north restrooms, during this time.

-The south pool and spa will remain open until maintenance at the north recreation area is completed.
-Afterwards, they will be closed for the season (from December 12th – February 28).
+The south pool and spa remained open until maintenance at the north recreation area was completed.
+Afterwards, the south pool closed for the season (from December 12th – February 28).

 The north pool and spa will be open and heated year-round, except during the maintenance period mentioned above.